 Paris is statistically one of the safest major metropolitan areas in Europe.
-Violent crime rates are fairly low here.
-Following these basic Paris safety tips can go a long way in ensuring you avoid danger on your trip to Paris.
+Violent crime rates are fairly low here, although some crimes, including pickpocketing, are fairly prevalent.
+Following these basic Paris safety tips can go a long way in ensuring you avoid danger and hassles on your trip to Paris.

 Read more on avoiding pickpockets in Paris here